Pierre Ducasse (politician): Federal elections

-In 2011, when he might have run again in Hull-Aylmer, Ducasse and Nycole Turmel started having discussions where he learned Turmel might be interested in running.
-Ducasse ultimately decided not to run "because she is a fantastic person and candidate, and I just had a baby."
+In 2011, when he might have run again in Hull-Aylmer, Ducasse and Nycole Turmel had discussions where he learned Turmel might be interested in running.
+Ducasse decided not to run "because she is a fantastic person and candidate, and I just had a baby."

 On September 29, 2014 Ducasse declared his intention to seek the federal NDP nomination in Manicouagan a fourth time, challenging incumbent NDP MP Jonathan Genest-Jourdain.
 He withdrew his candidacy a month later when the party confirmed that the nomination meeting would be held on November 6, 2014, declining Ducasse's request that the meeting be delayed to a later date.
-Ducasse stated that scheduled meeting date had not allowed him enough time to recruit support.
+Ducasse said that scheduled meeting date had not allowed him enough time to recruit support.

 2009 municipal election

 Ducasse ran the 2009 Gatineau municipal election on November 1 of that year.
 He ran for Gatineau City Council in the Hull–Val-Tétreau District.
 He lost however, to two-term incumbent Denise Laferrière.
 The district is centred in Downtown Hull.